CarloLepelaars/blackscholes/docs/index.md

 [Contribution guide](https://carlolepelaars.github.io/blackscholes/contributing)

-Black Scholes calculator for Python including all Greeks.
+A Black-Scholes calculator for Python that includes up to the third-order Greeks.

 Supports the Black-Scholes-Merton model,
 Black-76 model and option structures.